 Karina Griffih.
-Attracting both a university audience and general public into the into the capacious Innis Town Hall, the panels, keynotes speeches, and cultural evenings fostered international engagement with the social and cultural history of Black Germans, acknowledging that the Black German community now understood to is include all people of African descent living in Germany, populations both with German citizenship as well as immigrants and more transient groups from elsewhere.
+Attracting both a university audience and general public into the into the capacious Innis Town Hall, the panels, keynotes speeches, and cultural evenings fostered international engagement with the social and cultural history of Black Germans, acknowledging that the Black German community is now understood to include all people of African descent living in Germany, both populations with German citizenship as well as immigrants and more

+Last May, the University of Toronto was host to the conference elsewhere.
 Building on the transnational affiliations of diasporic communities in the GTA and of faculty and students at the University of Toronto, including co-sponsor units such as the Centre for Transnational and Diaspora Studies, the Women and Gender Studies Institute, the Cinema Studies Institute, and the DAAD-funded Joint Initiative in German and European Studies, the Toronto setting also continued the ongoing rethinking of the parameters of Black Studies, opening it to further national and transnational contexts, including Black Canadian Studies, Black European Studies, Diaspora Studies, and German Studies.